vadim0x60/cibi/README.md

     stretch_sprints: false
 ```

+`max-sprints` sets the absolute number of sprints after which training will end.
+In this case, no more than 4000000 (`4max-sprints`) programs will be written since our batch size is 4. `max-sprints-without-improvement` lets you set early stopping
 `allowed-commands` let's you use a subset of BF++ instead of the full language
 `seed` let's you use programs you already have to jumpstart the training (the seed file has to be in `EXPERIMENT_DIR` or in `codebases`)
 `syntax_error_reward` is 0 by default - it works well for environments that use positive reinforcement.
 However, if your environment uses negative reinforcement and total reward is often lower than zero, make sure to set `syntax_error_reward` to a subzero value or otherwise `cibi` may decide that 0 is far from the worst case and a syntax error is better than trying to do something.
 Frustration is a thing in AI too.